keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 - How do we balance the needs of government, parents and student?
 - How do we handle an education provider not meeting expectations?
 - How do we ensure education providers can make a profit?
-  - How do we handle students that emmigrate later in life?
 <!--
 - How do we prevent education providers from making too much profit?
 - How can we gradually move to this system?